ashalak/large_file_low_memory/README.md

 For run only tests: use "mvn clean test" in command line from project root directory.
 For run tests and program: use "mvn clean package exec:java" in command line from project root directory.
+For run program without tests: use "mvn clean package exec:java -DskipTests=true" in command line from project root directory.

 ## Information